nudgebg/egvinsulin/docs/README.md

 ### Prepare the raw data
  1. Download the study data zip files from [jaeb.org](https://public.jaeb.org/datasets/diabetes) (see [supported studies](#supported-studies)).
  2. Move the files inside the `data/raw` directory.
-Zipped files can either be used directly or extracted.
+Zipped files can either be used directly or unzipped.
 Do not rename the file/folder names, otherwise the `run_functions.py` won't know how to process them.
- 3. Depending on which studies you downloaded and whether you have extracted zip files, the folder structure should look something like this:
+ 3. Depending on which studies you downloaded and whether you have .zip archives (or unzipped folders), the folder structure should look like this:
 ```
     babelbetes/
     ├── data/
     │   └── raw/
-    │       └── FLAIRPublicDataSet
+    │       └── FLAIRPublicDataSet.zip
     │       └── DCLP3 Public Dataset - Release 3 - 2022-08-04
     │       └── IOBP2 RCT Public Dataset
-    │       └── T1DEXI - DATA FOR UPLOAD.zip
+    │       └── T1DEXI - DATA FOR UPLOAD
     │       └── T1DEXIP - DATA FOR UPLOAD.zip
     └── run_functions.py
 ```